Entanglement and Discord of superposition of Greenberger-Horne-Zeilinger states: Introduction

-There exist quantum correlations other than entanglement, and one such is the quantum discord which has been studied extensively \cite{discord1}.
-Basically, it quantifies the total non-classical correlations in a quantum state.
-However, most of these investigations pertain to bipartite systems only.
-Here, our aim is to study multipartite states and hence we shall follow the approach of Modi et. al. \cite{kavmodiprl} in quantifying discord.
-In this unified view of all kinds of correlations in a quantum state, the quantifications are done by the relative entropy, which makes this approach more challenging.
-Indeed optimization of relative entropy is known to be a difficult problem, e.g., there does not exist a formula for the relative entropy of entanglement (REE) even for the simplest case of arbitrary 2-qubit (mixed) states \cite{eisert03}.
+On the other hand, recent investigations reveal that there exist quantum correlations other than entanglement.
+One such is the quantum discord \cite{discord1}, which basically quantifies the total non-classical correlations in a quantum state.
+So, even an unentangled (separable) state can exhibit nonclassical correlations.
+We would like to characterize all kinds of nonclassical correlations for our states mentioned above.
+Though discord is usually studied in bipartite setting, here, our aim is to explore multipartite states and hence we shall follow the approach of Modi et. al. \cite{kavmodiprl}.
+In this unified view, the quantifications are done by the relative entropy, which makes this approach more challenging.
+Indeed optimization of relative entropy is known to be a difficult problem, e.g., there does not exist a formula for the REE even for the simplest case of arbitrary 2-qubit (mixed) states \cite{eisert03}.
 Very recently, the reverse problem of finding the set of entangled states for which the chosen separable state is the closest one, has been solved \cite{gg10}.
 The necessary and sufficient condition given therein would help us in our analysis.

-The organization of this article is as follows: In Sec \ref{ii}, we will calculate the explicit expressions for GME of superposition of two orthonormal $N$-qubit $GHZ$ states and also of two $W$ states and compare the results.
+The organization of this article is as follows: In Sec \ref{ii}, we calculate the explicit expressions for GME of superposition of two orthonormal $N$-qubit $GHZ$ states and also of two $W$ states, and compare the results.
 In Sec \ref{iii}, quantum discord is derived analytically for the former class of states.
-In Sec \ref{iv}, we conjecture the discord for $N$-qubit $W$ states to be $\log_2N$.
+Though we hoped to pursue the superposed $W$ states as well, unfortunately discord is not known even for the single (usual) $W$ state.
+Hence, as a first step, we conjecture the discord for $N$-qubit $W$ states in Sec \ref{iv}.
 Finally we discuss some possible extensions and related issues in Sec \ref{v}.